15 Preprocessing directives [cpp]

 [Example 4:

-If the directive matches the third form, the whole directive is replaced.
+If the directive matches the second form, the whole directive is replaced.

-If the directive matches the first two forms, everything after the name is replaced.
+If the directive matches the first form, everything after the name is replaced.

 15.4.2 Embed parameters [cpp.embed.param]